gregsaun/BearExxa-V2/README.md

 ## Disclaimer

 This project is only to provide an alternative extruder and X axis to your Prusa printers.
-We cannot be taken responsible for any damages you may do by installing this project nor any decision Prusa would take on you (for example: loosing warranty).
+We are not related to Prusa Research.
+We cannot be taken responsible for any damages you may do by using this project nor any decision Prusa would take on you (for example: loosing warranty).
 This project is not for beginner and is at your own risk.

 ## Design Goals